 More modern treatments use stochastic substitution models~\cite{Gillespie1984,Gillespie1991,Orr2002,KimOrr2005,Kryazhimskiyetal2009} to understand the adaptation of DNA sequences.
-If the mutation rate is small and selection is strong, the adaptive process can explore at most one mutational step away from the wild type, so that mutations are fixed sequentially and deleterious mutations only play a minor role (if any)~\cite{Kryazhimskiyetal2009}.
-However, if the rate of mutation is high and/or or selection is weak, or effective population sizes are large, mutations can interact significantly and adaptation does {\em not} proceed solely via the accumulation of only beneficial (and neutral) mutations (this is sometimes called the {\em concurrent mutations} regime~\cite{Desaietal2007,DesaiFisher2007}).
-In this regime, deleterious mutations may play an important role as stepping stones of adaptive evolution that allow a population to traverse fitness valleys.
+If the mutation rate is small and selection is strong, the adaptive process can explore at most a few mutational steps away from the wild type, so that mutations are fixed sequentially and deleterious mutations only plays a minor role (if any)~\cite{Kryazhimskiyetal2009}.
+However, if the rate of mutation is high (and/or selection is weak) mutations can interact significantly and adaptation does {\em not} proceed solely via the accumulation of only beneficial (and neutral) mutations.
+Instead, deleterious mutations play an important role as stepping stones of adaptive evolution that allow a population to traverse fitness valleys.
 Kimura, for example, showed that a deleterious mutation can drift to fixation if followed by a compensatory mutation that restores fitness~\cite{Kimura1985}.
-In the long-term evolution experiment with {\it E. coli} bacteria, it was shown that lineages with multiple mutations compete for thousands of generations before fixation~\cite{BarrickLenski2009}, and a new adaptive trait emerged in one of the lines that required several mutations that appear to interact with each other~\cite{Blountetal2008}.
-Also, work using computational simulations of evolution has shown that deleterious mutations are crucial for adaption, and interact with subsequent mutations to create substantial beneficial effects~\cite{Lenskietal2003,Bridgham2006,Poelwijk2006,Cowperthwaite2006,Clune2008}.
+Recent work using computational simulations of evolution has shown that deleterious mutations are crucial for adaption, and interact with subsequent mutations to create substantial beneficial effects~\cite{Lenskietal2003,Bridgham2006,Poelwijk2006,Cowperthwaite2006,Clune2008}.
 Even though the potential of interacting mutations in adaptive evolution has been pointed out early by Zuckerkandl and Pauling~\cite{ZuckerkandlPauling1965}, their importance in shaping adaptive paths through a fitness landscape has only recently come to the forefront~\cite{BloomArnold2009,Phillips2008,WeinreichWatsonChao2005,Poelwijk2007}, and is still a topic of much discussion~\cite{Reetzetal2005,WeinreichChao2005,Weinreich2006,Lockless1999}.
-In this respect, the impact of the sign (i.e., positive or negative) as well as the {\em size} of epistasis on adaptation, and how this impact is modulated by the mutation rate is, has not received the attention it deserves~\cite{Whitlock1995,Coyneetal2000,Philippsetal2000}.
+In this respect, the impact of the sign (i.e., positive or negative) as well as the {\em size} of epistasis on adaptation, and how this impact is modulated by the mutation rate, has not received the attention it deserves~\cite{Whitlock1995,Coyneetal2000,Philippsetal2000}.